-"Čas proměn," in a sense, is a memoir.
+"Čas Proměn," in a sense, is a memoir.
 In each of the 12 chapters, I focus on a particular year and share stories and impressions from my own life at that time.
-As the book will be published in Czech (and aimed primarily at Czech and Slovak readers), though, I also try to shape the narrative in such a way as to keep the stories relevant to the interests of readers.
+As the book will be published in Czech (and aimed primarily at Czech and Slovak readers), I tried to shape the narrative in such a way as to keep the stories relevant to the interests of my readers.
 Each chapter is grounded in events taking place at the time in Czechoslovakia and the rest of the region.
 My primary aim with the book is to entertain and amuse.
-On a deeper level, though, I hope to present a fresh account of a period that will feel familiar to readers, but which may seem different when told from the perspective of a relative outsider.
+On a deeper level, though, I hope to present a fresh account of a period that may feel familiar to many readers, but which seems different when told from the perspective of a relative outsider.
 In this case, that outsider is me.

-The book began as an outgrowth of this blog, and serves as a reminder to fellow bloggers (and anyone else thinking of starting a blog) that you never know where these things will lead.
+The book began as an outgrowth of this blog, and serves as a reminder to fellow bloggers (and to anyone else thinking of starting a blog) that you never know where these things will lead.
 When I first started this website in 2017, I had no plans whatsoever to write a book.
 I simply wanted a platform to publish stories for which I didn’t think I could find a commercial outlet.
-I was very surprised in November 2019 to receive the following email, out of the blue, from an editor at a leading Czech publisher, Albatros Media:
+I was surprised in November 2019 to receive the following email, out of the blue, from an editor, Jan Dvořák, at the leading Czech book publisher, Albatros Media: